joeldevlearning/whois-prototype/readme.md

 Currently an **HTML/bootstrap3** frontend, **JQuery** for UI tasks, and a **PHP/Guzzle** backend generating, running, and returning collection results.
 The API wrapper takes priority, so the UI is thin for now.

 ###ARIN documentation
-ARIN's website already features a [whois search form](https://www.arin.net/) (and an [advanced search](https://whois.arin.net/ui/advanced.jsp)), which offers some conveniences beyond the basic API (e.g. searching multiple record types at once).
+ARIN's website already features a [whois search form](https://www.arin.net/) (and an [advanced search](https://whois.arin.net/ui/advanced.jsp)), which offers some conveniences beyond the basic API (e.g. searching multiple record types with one a single query).
 Unfortunately the search form uses internal, unreleased code.
 Many of the prototype's features are inspired by the web interface, and this project's goals are to overcome some of its limitations.

 ARIN's whois REST API features can be found at: https://www.arin.net/resources/whoisrws/index.html